 - Additional Work Claim Form - for Current Staff for existing University employees to claim for approved additional work outside their normal role

-- Academic Tutor Claim Form - for Academic Tutors to submit a claim for hours worked.
+- - for Academic Tutors to submit a claim for hours worked.

 Claims - External and casual workers (including Demonstrators and Invigilators)

 - Fee and Expenses Claim Form - for External Claims - for non-University employees to claim consultancy, external examiner.